 But it’s not the same thing.
 We talk about that in the company as well.
 I think it sounds much better clipping during the recording phase, so we record with analog limiters, clipping a bit, but not too much.

 When you’re working on game titles that have similar elements, like “Need For Speed” and “Forza”, how do you avoid creating assets that sound the same for both games?

 Well, those kinds of AAA titles usually have their own in-house sound designers, so we supply them with our recordings.
 We don’t adjust our recordings according to the nuances that will appear through-out the game.
 We just do the recordings of the objects that the studio requests.
 It’s up to the sound designers to decide how to manipulate it.

-Since Pole has done recordings in both Sweden and other places like the US, can you distinguish the difference between those environments, and the factors that come into play, like noise regulations and locations?
+Since Pole has done recordings in both Sweden and other places like the US, can you point out some differences between those environments and the factors that come into play, like noise regulations and locations?

 Where in the US do you usually tend to record stuff?
 I’ve read somewhere that you’ve done some work in Nevada.